Get PulmCCM’s Weekly Email Update

 I found the discussion of this paper to be somewhat chaotic and there is no clear discussion of mechanism; further, critical limitations, I think, were not considered.
 The most notable limitations from this study arise from 1.
 Their assumptions about pressure-flow relationship and 2.
 The tissue beds that they studied.

 Secondly, they chose the kidney for their tissue of interest.
 The kidney has very complicated hemodynamics.
 For example, the renal medulla is less capable at auto-regulation than the cortex; that is, the medulla pressure-flow relationship is more linear.
 Considering the medulla and cortex together would tend to steepen the slope of the renal pressure flow relationship and raise Pcc.
 Importantly, during sepsis, flow moves away from the medulla, to the cortex, and this physiology is amplified by norepinephrine.
 With a greater fraction of blood moving through vascular beds that have more auto-regulatory reserve [i.e. the cortex], the slope of the pressure-flow diagram is expected to fall and lower the Pcc – especially if measurements are taken beyond 4 seconds – as delayed measurement allows auto-regulation to take hold.With respect to the mechanism by which esmolol raises the Pcc, there is little discussion and not enough data is presented to determine if auto-regulation is the actual underlying culprit.
 We are given baseline heart rate, filling pressures and cardiac output, but not the instantaneous values during the inspiratory holds.
-If, for example, during inspiratory hold whilst on esmolol that renal perfusion fell below the lower threshold of auto-regulation, then the pressure-flow relationship becomes steep and linear again.
-This would raise the extrapolated Pcc as compared to pressure-flow points made within the range of normal renal auto-regulation [see figure 1B, purple line].
+If, for example, during inspiratory hold whilst on esmolol the renal perfusion pressure fell below the lower threshold of auto-regulation, then the pressure-flow relationship becomes steep and linear again.
+Additionally, if esmolol antagonized some of the effect of norepinephrine and diverted blood from the renal cortex to medulla, the pressure-flow relationship would become more linear secondary to the inherent characteristics of the medulla.
+Both effects would raise the extrapolated Pcc as compared to pressure-flow points made within the range of normal renal auto-regulation [see figure 1B, purple line].

 After 1 hour, there was no statistically significant change in the venous-arterial carbon dioxide gradient between control animals and those on esmolol which points away from improved tissue perfusion.
 However, at hour 2, there was a gradient observed.
 It is not indicated from where the blood gas samples were drawn.
 If venous carbon dioxide was drawn from the right atrium, the reduction in heart rate from esmolol and, therefore, prolonged diastolic coronary perfusion may have resulted in a lower right atrial PvCO2 and a diminished A-V CO2 gradient.
 The use of lactate as a marker for tissue perfusion should probably be abandoned, especially whilst on a beta-blocker.
 Further, urine output remained the same.